 Physician Assistants are advanced medical practitioners who are able to obtain medical histories, perform examinations, diagnose illness and prescribe medications.
+According to the U.S. Bureau of Labor Statistics, employment of physician assistants is expected to increase 38 percent from 2012 to 2022, much faster than average growth for most occupations.

 About the Program

 The overarching goal for Lynchburg College is to build a strong program that attracts top-quality faculty and students who will serve local, regional and national needs for well-educated physician assistants.
 The curriculum is designed to prepare students to serve as generalists.
 Students will also be mentored in leadership to provide opportunities for professional growth within their careers, and foster advancement of the profession.
-There are currently no physician assistant degree programs in the Lynchburg region.

 The ARC-PA has granted Accreditation-Provisional status to the Lynchburg College Physician Assistant Program sponsored by Lynchburg College.
 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the programs ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
 Accreditation-Provisional does not ensure any subsequent accreditation status.
 It is limited to no more than five years from matriculation of the first class.
 The program offering is contingent upon the approval of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).